SuperOfficeDocs/superoffice-docs/user-guide/en/reports/cross-tables.md

 1. Click ![icon][img1] (main menu) and select **Download > Download CrossTable viewer**.
 2. Click the downloaded file (**SoCrossTableInstaller.exe**) to run it.
 3. If a security warning is displayed, confirm that you want to run the file.
-The installation wizard then opens.
 4. Follow the instructions in the wizard to install the program.

 ## View a cross table